-MISSOURI STATE BOARD OF HEALTH PLACE OF DEAT BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH Registration District No Village Primary Registration District No. or [If death occurred in a City Ward) hospital or institution. give its NAME instead of street and number) PERMANENT PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH 8EX COLOR OR RACE DATE OF DEATH (Write thoward) (Month) (Day) BINDING DATE OF BIRTH I HEREBY CERTIFY, that I attended deceased from (Month) (Day) (Year) that I last saw h If LESS than AGE FOR I dayhrs and that death occurred, on the date stated above, a or___min.?
-The CAUSE OF DEATH was as follows: OCCUPATION (a) Trade, profession, or particular kind of work (b) General nature of industry. business, or establishment in which employed (or employer) BIRTHPLACE (City or town."
-State or foreign country) Contributory NAME OF (SECONDARY) FATHER BIRTHPLACE /Signed OF FATHER (City or town, State or foreign country) MAIDEN NAME State the Disease Causing Death, or, in deaths' from Violent Causes, state (1) Heans of Injury; and (2) whether Accidental, Suicidal, or Homicidal.
-OF MOTHER LENGTH OF RESIDENCE (FOR HOSPITALS, INSTITUTIONS, TRANSIENTS, OR BIRTHPLACE RECENT RESIDENTS) OF MOTHER At place In the (City or town, State or foreign country) of death. mos.
-State Where was disease contracted if not at place of death?
-Former or usual residence REGISTRAR
+MISSOURI STATE BOARD OF HEALTH PLACE OF DEATH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH VIIIas Primary Registration District No. Registered No. m Ilf death occurred in a City Ward) hospital or institution. give its NAME instead of street and number] PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH SEX: COLOR OR RACE DATE OF DEATH MARRIED (Month) -(Day)~ (Year) DATE OF BIRTH BINDING HEREBY CERTIFY, that I attended deceased from (Day) (Year) AGE If LESS than I day,.....hrs and that death occurred, on the date stated above, a or___min.?
+The CAUSE OF DEATH was as follows: OCCUPATION (a) Trade, profession, or particular kind of work (b) General nature of industry. business, or establishment in which employed (or employer) BIRTHPLACE (City or town," MARGIN State or foreign conseny) Contributory NAME OF (SECONDARY) FATHER BIRTHPLACE PARENT8 OF FATHER (City or town, State or foreign country) MAIDEN NAME State the Disease Causing Death, or, in deaths from Violent Causes, state (1) Heans of Injury; and (2) whether Accidental, Suicidal, or Homicidal.
+OF MOTHER LENGTH OF RESIDENCE (FOR HOSPITALS, INSTITUTIONS, TRANSIENTS, OR BIRTHPLACE RECENT RESIDENTS) (City or town, State or foreign country At place In the of death.
+State Where was disease contracted If not at place of death?
+Former or usual residence DATE OF BURIAL ADDRESS